google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 # Examples

 <!--

-Walk the students through the following examples.
-These are just a few examples, there are many more, so feel free to elaborate on these and/or add some others.
+*Walk students through the following examples.
+These are just a few examples.
+There are many more, so feel free to elaborate on these and/or add others.*

 -->